दशहरा - Dussehra - Destroying The Ravan Within

 As the story goes, Sita (wife of Lord Rama) who was residing in a forest was kidnapped by Ravana (an evil-minded king of Lanka).
 How does that happen?
 Well, a great wisdom of life is understood just from this incidence.
 The very scene in which the kidnap of Sita happens is full of spiritual meaning.

 Now we will explain the significance of the story while narrating it...

 Story: Sita was residing in a forest, along with Rama, and his brother Lakshman.
 One day, Rama went into the deeper forest to fulfill a wish (desire) of Sita, which was to get a deer which she saw and found very charming.
 After a while, when Rama did not return, Lakshman also followed him.
 Before that, he drew a 'Rekha' (a line), famously known as 'Lakshman Rekha' around the hut in which Sita stayed.
 This rekha would protect Sita from any danger.

 Meaning behind it:

-Observe how the names of characters taken here itself signify the meaning.
+Observe how the names of characters taken here signify the meaning.
 Laksh, which means 'aim and objective' of our life.
-And lakshman-rekha would mean - the line of our principles (Hindi word is Maryada).
-And when Sita, who represents us, the souls crosses our 'rekha' (line of Maryada) of values and principles, then the Ravana (representing the 5 vices) would take control on us (saying kidnap us) and take us to lanka (representing a world of sorrow).
+And lakshman-rekha would mean - the line of our principles (the Hindi word is Maryada).
+And when Sita, who represents us, the souls crosses our 'rekha' (line of Maryada) of values and principles, then the Ravana (representing the 5 vices) would take control on us (saying kidnap us) and take us to Lanka (representing a world of sorrow).
 As long as Sita was inside the line of values and principles, Ravana was helpless and could not do anything...
-But as soon as Sita crosses the line of maryada, Ravan could easily take the control.
+But as soon as Sita crosses the line of Maryada, Ravan could easily take the control.